 Or maybe this hobby seamstress isn’t so newly wed.
 Maybe she’s a few years in, and the novelty of being a “Hers” wore off a long, long time ago.
 Maybe a customized bedspread is the only thing she has left besides a wedding band to remind herself that she’s still a wife, because lately she’s been feeling a hell of a lot more like an indentured servant.
 Maybe hitting that Hers flask she keeps hidden in her sewing drawer and losing herself in a coverlet project might help dilute her aching disappointment and the sobering reality of a bleak and lonely future married to an insufferable bore with abhorrent table manners and fungused toenails.

 Flash forward to the 21st Century, with the wedding boom decades behind us, replaced by one of the highest divorce rates in the world and a growing demographic of young adults whose value for marriage is on par with the landline.
-You might be quick to think this bunch has little use for an item like a His & Hers bedspread, but everything old is new again and ripe for reimagining; consider the emerging number of transgendered millennials who sleep alone but emphatically insist upon the pronoun “they.”
-This is a His & Hers customer that no one could have imagined during the Eisenhower administration.
-Makers of bath towels, slippers, and coffee mugs take note, you may be in for a His & Hers renaissance.
+You might be quick to think this bunch has little use for an item like a His & Hers bedspread, but everything old is new again and ripe for reimagining; consider the emerging number of transgendered millennials who sleep alone but choose the pronoun “they.”
+Could this be a His & Hers customer that no one could have imagined during the Eisenhower administration?
+Makers of bath towels, slippers, toothbrushes and coffee mugs take note, you may be in for a His & Hers renaissance.